hirengondhiya/HirenGondhiya_T1A1/README.md

 **Explain how each technology has contributed to the development of client and server communication over the internet	50 - 150 words for each technology**

 ---
-  1. Its features essential in development of internet
-  2. How it contributed to the development of client and server communication.

 - TCP

     Transmission control protocol (TCP) is a network communication protocol designed to send data packets over the Internet.